The UniverCity community is comprised of four distinct neighborhoods: West Highlands, East Highlands, the Slopes and the High Street.

 Spanning an entire block in the heart of the High Street district, the architecture is arranged in two primary structures to complement densities and uses while creating connections and view corridors between them.

 The apartment building to the south rises from a six-storey midrise in keeping with the High Street character to a slender 16-storey tower which marks the entrance to the commercial district.
 Along Highland Court to the north, the form is reduced to a row of 3-storey woodframe townhomes reflecting the residential nature of the street.
 The two buildings address each other across a wide internal courtyard which allows for public and private connectivity while providing privacy and greenspace for residents.
+You can learn more about CentreBlock by visiting Liberty Homes’ website, or the sale centre at UniverCity.

 The High Street corridor is the commercial heart of UniverCity.
 Extending from the bus loop and main campus on the west to the University Highlands Elementary School, it’s here you will find Nester’s Grocery Store, restaurants, coffee, shops, services, and more.
 For a complete list of merchants and services click here.